ElektraInitiative/libelektra/src/libs/highlevel/README.md

 this function will be called, when any of the getter-functions is called on a non-existent key which is not part of any specification, and therefore has no specified default value.

+If you provide your own callback, it must interrupt the thread of execution in some way (e.g. by calling `exit()` or throwing an exception in C++).
+It *must not* return to the calling function.

 The handler will also be called whenever you pass `NULL` where a function expects an `ElektraError **`.
 In this case the error code will be
 `ELEKTRA_ERROR_CODE_NULL_ERROR`.

 The default callback simply logs the error with `ELEKTRA_LOG_DEBUG` and then calls `exit()` with the error code of the error.

-TODO: why DEBUG?
-It should be ERROR?
-And we should enable logging by default, otherwise users will not see the message?

-If you provide your own callback, it must interrupt the thread of execution in some way (e.g. by calling `exit()` or throwing an exception in C++).
-It
-_must not_ return to the calling function.
+It is expected that you implement your own callback, so that you get proper error message logged in your applications preferred format.
+Using the default callback is only viable for very simple applications, because you won't get any indication as to which key caused the error (unless you compiled Elektra with debug logging enabled).

 <a name="data-types"></a>